Observing hidden neuronal states in experiments: Results

-However, systems~\eqref{eq:gencond},\,\eqref{eq:CCSR} and~\eqref{eq:gencond},\,\eqref{eq:VCSRI} differ by the nature of their respective slow variables $\Ih$ and $\Ivcsm$: $\Ih$ is an externally applied hold current for~\eqref{eq:CCSR}, while $\Ivcsm$ is a measured (and smoothed) current from the feedback control $\gc(\Vh-V)$ of the voltage source for \eqref{eq:VCSRI}.
-Thus, while the S-shaped steady-state curve $(\Ieq(V),V)$ is identical for both systems, it contains large unstable segments as a steady-state curve of \eqref{eq:gencond},\,\eqref{eq:CCSR}, while it is always stable as a steady-state curve of \eqref{eq:gencond},\,\eqref{eq:VCSRI}.
-The change in stability is caused by the disturbances $\etavc$, which are current adjustments generated by the feedback term in \eqref{eq:VCSR}, $\Ivc=\gc(\Vh-V)$.
+However, the two models differ by the nature of their respective slow variables $\Ih$ and $\Ivcsm$: $\Ih$ is an externally applied hold current for the open-loop CC protocol \eqref{eq:CCSR}, while $\Ivcsm$ is a measured (and smoothed) current from the closed-loop feedback control $\gc(\Vh-V)$ of the voltage source for \eqref{eq:VCSRI}.
+Thus, while the S-shaped steady-state curve $(\Ieq(V),V)$ is identical for both models, it contains large unstable segments as a steady-state curve of open-loop CC protocol \eqref{eq:gencond},\,\eqref{eq:CCSR}, while it is always stable as a steady-state curve of closed-loop VC protocol \eqref{eq:gencond},\,\eqref{eq:VCSRI}.
+The change in stability is caused by the disturbances $\etavc$, which are current adjustments generated by the feedback term in VC protocol \eqref{eq:VCSR}, $\Ivc=\gc(\Vh-V)$.
 Along most of the curve $(\Ivcsm(\Vh),\Vh)$ the $\etavc$ are small fluctuations such that $\Ivcsm(\Vh)\approx\Ivc(\Vh)$ and the feedback is approximately non-invasive \cite{sieber2008a}.
 Estimate~\eqref{eq:close} ensures that the measurements $\Ivc(V)$ stay close to $\Ieq(V)$.
-Therefore, we can conclude that the VC protocol \eqref{eq:VCSR} with slowly varying feedback reference signal $\Vh$ reveals the entire family of steady states of a neuron (type 1 or 2) with constant external current $\Iext$, both stable (observable) and unstable (non-observable, hidden).
-Consequently, the N-shaped $I$-$V$ relations for type-1 neurons reported in \cite{schwindt1981,fishman1969,vervaeke2006} equal S-shaped steady-state bifurcation diagrams for these neurons with respect to $\Iext$.
+Therefore, we can conclude that the VC protocol \eqref{eq:VCSR} with slowly varying feedback reference signal $\Vh$ reveals the entire family of steady states of a neuron (class I or II) with constant external current $\Iext$, both stable (observable) and unstable (non-observable, hidden).
+Consequently, the N-shaped $I$-$V$ relations for class-I neurons reported in \cite{schwindt1981,fishman1969,vervaeke2006} equal S-shaped steady-state bifurcation diagrams for these neurons with respect to $\Iext$.
 They are tractable with a VC protocol where the current $\Iext$ is a sufficiently slowly varying feedback current with sufficiently small fluctuations $\etavc$.
 In particular, this allows us to detect and pass through fold bifurcations directly in the experiment.